vuxcode/pr1-project-crowcoders/time-report.md

 ## Week 16 (Week 3 in the Project Timeline)
 **Tuesday, 2025-04-15**
 - (~2,5 hrs.
 Programming).
 Still trying to figure out how to generate the game board.
 Followed some online examples of generating a rhombus and then editing that code to try and make a hexagonal shape.
 Managed to get a more concrete way to structure the code (how I should think about it).
 Just have to actually make the steps work :]
+- (~1,5 hrs.
+Programming).
+Took me 84 years, but got the game board shape I wanted (hexagon).
+Other problems arose that I will look into at in the future, mainly spacing and aesthetics.